1939–1940 Winter Offensive: Results of the central China offensive

+According to the history of the 65th Infantry Regiment of the Japanese 13th Division, the number of combat deaths for the regiment in the Winter Offensive was as high as 303.
+The regiment also received 1,558 soldiers from early February until early April 1940 to supplement previous losses.

-Chinese winter offensive in Kwangtung
+Chinese winter offensive in Guangdong

 After routing the Japanese force coming from Longxian on January 1, the 54th Corps recaptured that town on the 2nd.
 Guandu fell on the 4th and Qingtang on January 5.
-The Japanese retreated to Shatien while 54th Corps advanced southwest to Shijiao.
+The Japanese retreated to Shatian while 54th Corps advanced southwest to Shijiao.
 On January 3 the 2nd Provisional Corps laid siege to Yingde and took it on the 5th.
-It then continued to advance to Lianjiangkou while Japanese remnants fled southwest and took Qingcheng on the north bank of the Lien River, linking up with Japanese forces across the river to the south.
+It then continued to advance to Lianjiangkou while Japanese remnants fled southwest and took Qingcheng on the north bank of the Lian River, linking up with Japanese forces across the river to the south.
 Subsequently, portions of 64th Corps and 2nd Provisional Corps recovered Qingcheng on January 10.
 Across the river the next day 14th Division of 54th Corps recovered Pajiangkou and to the east Conghua fell to the detachment of 35th Army Group.
-Yuantan along the Canton Hankow Railway fell the following day.
+Yuantan along the Guangzhou–Hankou railway fell the following day.
 Yinzhan'ao fell on January 16.

-The Main force of 35th Army Group moved along the west bank of the North River near Chiang-hsin, and 54th Corps and a portion of 12th Army Group moved to take up positions at Heng-shih, Liangkou, Lutien and Meikang.
-4th War Area reported more than 10,300 enemy killed, 100 rifles and large amount of supplies captured.
+The main force of 35th Army Group moved along the west bank of the Bei River near Zhaoqing, and 54th Corps and a portion of 12th Army Group moved to take up positions at Hengshi, Liangkou, Lutian and Meikang.
+The 4th War Area reported more than 10,300 enemy killed, 100 rifles and large amount of supplies captured.
+The Chinese Army suffered 13,987 casualties and claimed to have captured 1 Japanese officer and 1 Japanese soldier.
+The Japanese 21st Army suffered 1,574 casualties and claimed to have killed 16,312 and captured 1,196 Chinese troops.

 However, with the restricted frontage, and reinforcements sent from Central China the Japanese were able to shift forces to relieve their forces in South Guangxi.